-- 1.6.1 NGET shall build the Outage Plans to the GB Security and Quality of Supply Standards.
-See also Appendix B NGET Outage Database (known as TOGA). - 1.6.2 Once a prospective offshore network TO have their application approved NGET will associate the new TO with the appropriate offshore substations, assets and parties in the NGET Outage database - 1.6.3 NGET will maintain details of offshore network ownership and changes of ownership and / or operational changes within the NGET Outage database. - 1.6.4 NGET shall maintain an Outage database of all placed Outages and shall provide each TO with access to the Outage database entries for User Outages (in accordance with STC Schedule 3) and any Outages that are likely to materially affect that TO's Transmission System. - 1.6.5 NGET will provide each TO with the means to obtain visibility of any outages that are planned within the beoundary of influence with adjacent TO networks. - 1.6.6 NGET shall determine the final placement of all Outages. - 1.6.7 NGET shall issue the Draft Outage Plan in week 34 each year. - 1.6.8 NGET shall review and update the Draft Outage Plan as necessary, taking into consideration any Outage change requests received. - 1.6.9 NGET shall issue the Final Outage Plan when completed but in any event no later than the end of week 49.
-NGET shall then:
+1.6.1 The Company shall build the Outage Plans to the NETS Security and Quality of Supply Standards.
+See also Appendix B - The Company Outage Database (known as TOGA).

+1.6.2 Once a prospective offshore network TO have their application approved The Company will associate the new TO with the appropriate offshore substations, assets and parties in The Company Outage database

+1.6.3 The Company will maintain details of offshore network ownership and changes of ownership and / or operational changes within The Company Outage database.

+1.6.4 The Company shall maintain an Outage database of all placed Outages and shall provide each TO with access to the Outage database entries for User Outages (in accordance with STC Schedule 3) and any Outages that are likely to materially affect that TO's Transmission System.

+1.6.5 The Company will provide each TO with the means to obtain visibility of any outages that are planned within the boundary of influence with adjacent TO networks.

+1.6.6 The Company shall determine the final placement of all Outages.

+1.6.7 The Company shall issue the Draft Outage Plan in week 34 each year.

+1.6.8 The Company shall review and update the Draft Outage Plan as necessary, taking into consideration any Outage change requests received.

+1.6.9 The Company shall issue the Final Outage Plan when completed but in any event no later than the end of week 49.
+The Company shall then:

-- monitor changes to the Final Outage Plan (following the procedure in Section 5 Change Management); - assess any proposed Outage change requests to determine the priority and impact of the request; and - separately record all Service Reductions (if greater than 3 hours duration) and Outages in the NGET Outage database. - 1.6.10 To support the TOs in preparing their Outage Proposals and Outage change requests, NGET shall inform each TO of User Outages (in accordance with STC Schedule 3) that, in the opinion of NGET or the TO, are likely to materially effect that TO's Transmission System. - 1.6.11 For Outages involving Offshore Network connections into an Onshore Transmission site NGET will perform a co-ordinating role between the Offshore TO and Onshore TO. - 1.6.12 For Outages involving Offshore Network connections into a DNO network in England & Wales NGET will perform a co-ordinating role between the Offshore TO, Onshore TO and the DNO. - 1.6.13 Where a DNO network in England & Wales acts as the connecting point for an Offshore Network and the DNO makes a Capacity Declaration in respect of any restrictions for designated circuit(s) NGET will carry out a process to determine how the capacity restriction should be apportioned between the Offshore connecting parties and will distribute this information to all affected parties. - 1.6.14 In discussion with each TO, NGET shall agree and compile operational plans and actions to enable each Outage included in the Outage Plan to be released.
-NGET shall provide this information to the relevant TO in accordance with sections 2 to 6 of this procedure. - 1.6.15 During an Outage, NGET shall identify the need for the Emergency Return To Service (ERTS) of an Outage within the provisions of the Outage Definition.
+- monitor changes to the Final Outage Plan (following the procedure in Section 5 Change Management); - assess any proposed Outage change requests to determine the priority and impact of the request; and - separately record all Service Reductions (if greater than 3 hours duration) and Outages in The Company Outage database.

+1.6.10 To support the TOs in preparing their Outage Proposals and Outage change requests, The Company shall inform each TO of User Outages (in accordance with STC Schedule 3) that, in the opinion of The Company or the TO, are likely to materially effect that TO's Transmission System.

+1.6.11 For Outages involving Offshore Network connections into an Onshore Transmission site The Company will perform a co-ordinating role between the Offshore TO and Onshore TO.

+1.6.12 For Outages involving Offshore Network connections into a DNO network in England & Wales The Company will perform a co-ordinating role between the Offshore TO, Onshore TO and the DNO.

+1.6.13 Where a DNO network in England & Wales acts as the connecting point for an Offshore Network and the DNO makes a Capacity Declaration in respect of any restrictions for designated circuit(s) The Company will carry out a process to determine how the capacity restriction should be apportioned between the Offshore connecting parties and will distribute this information to all affected parties.

+1.6.14 In discussion with each TO, The Company shall agree and compile operational plans and actions to enable each Outage included in the Outage Plan to be released.
+The Company shall provide this information to the relevant TO in accordance with Sections 2 to 6 of this procedure.

+1.6.15 During an Outage, The Company shall identify the need for the Emergency Return To Service (ERTS) of an Outage within the provisions of the Outage Definition.
 This shall include specifying and agreeing the operational requirements in the event that full asset availability, including full Protection and control facilities cannot be achieved due to the urgency of the return to service agreed in the Outage Definition.
-(See Appendix D Emergency Return to Service).
+(See Appendix D - Emergency Return to Service).